 The model of hospice in human medicine involves companioning the dying person until his or her life ends.
 For animals, however, we recognize that we do not need to allow them to endure pain and discomfort to death.
 We have the opportunity, obligation, and responsibility to use palliative care techniques to allow pets to live until they die, and when living becomes unbearable, to provide them with a peaceful, pain-free passage from this life.

 Palliative care employs multiple techniques to maximize comfort and quality of life until it's no longer possible.
 It creates a bridge of care to support a pet as the time for humane euthanasia approaches.
-It is not a substitute for euthanasia, but it often helps us postpone euthanasia, allowing our pets to remain with us for whatever quality time remains for them.
+It is not a substitute for euthanasia, but it often helps us to delay euthanasia, allowing our pets to remain with us for whatever quality time remains for them.